mmeerrkkaa/openrouter-kit/README.md

 }

 const systemPrompt = `You are a helpful taxi service operator.
 Your goal is to help the customer order a taxi.
-You can ask clarifying questions if the customer does not provide addresses.
+You can ask clarifying questions if the customer hasn't provided the addresses.
-First, estimate the cost using 'estimateRideCost'.
+First, estimate the ride cost using 'estimateRideCost'.
 After the user confirms the cost, use 'acceptOrder' to book the ride.`;

 async function chatWithTaxiBot() {
   const userId = "taxi_user_1";
   console.log("Bot: Hello!
-Welcome to OpenRouterKit Taxi service.
-How can I help you today?");
+Welcome to the OpenRouterKit taxi service.
+How can I help you?");

   try {
     while (!orderAccepted) {
       const userMessage = await askQuestion("You: ");
       if (userMessage.toLowerCase() === 'quit') break;

-      const result = await client.chat({ // Get ChatCompletionResult
+      const result = await client.chat({ // Gets ChatCompletionResult
         user: userId, // Enable history for this user
         prompt: userMessage,
         systemPrompt: systemPrompt,
-        tools: taxiTools, // Provide the tools
+        tools: taxiTools, // Provide tools
         temperature: 0.6,
-        maxToolCalls: 5 // Limit tool call rounds
+        maxToolCalls: 5 // Limit the number of tool call rounds });
-      });

       console.log(`\nBot: ${result.content}\n`); // Access response via .content
       console.log(`[Debug] Model: ${result.model}, Tool Calls: ${result.toolCallsCount}, Cost: ${result.cost !== null ? '$' + result.cost.toFixed(6) : 'N/A'}`);

       if (orderAccepted) {
         console.log("Bot: Your taxi order has been successfully placed.
-Have a great ride!");
+Have a nice trip!");
       }
     }
   } catch (error) {
     console.error("Error:", error.message, error.details || error);
   } finally {
     rl.close();
-    await client.destroy(); // Important: Clean up client resources }
+    await client.destroy(); // Important: releasing client resources }
 }

-// Run the bot
+// Starting the bot
 chatWithTaxiBot();
 ```